-To see the major requirements link to the 2018-19 Undergraduate Catalog.
+For Economics and History major requirements see the 2021 - 2022 Vanderbilt University Undergraduate Catalog.
 Please note the update in the catalog for any students who matriculate at Vanderbilt in August 2018 and thereafter.